 Transmission: Skin-to-skin contact, especially with lesions present is the predominant mode of transmission.
 Transmission with fomites via contaminated objects can also occur with droplet transmission via prolonged face-to-face contact more rarely.

 Testing: Diagnosis is confirmed via PCR testing of lesion material such as roofs, crusts or aspirate using dry swabs or swabs in Universal Transport Medium (UTM).
 Samples should be shipped refrigerated to the BCCDC for testing.

 PPE: Universal precautions with a medical mask and eye protection are considered sufficient for the testing clinician in a community setting

-Prevention: Suspected monkeypox cases should be instructed to limit their contact until results are obtained, cover lesions, and practice frequent hand and respiratory hygiene.
+Prevention: Suspected mpox cases should be instructed to limit their contact until results are obtained, cover lesions, and practice frequent hand and respiratory hygiene.

-Treatment: Most individuals with monkeypox do not require any specific interventions other than supportive therapies
+Treatment: Most individuals with mpox do not require any specific interventions other than supportive therapies

-To stay up to date on resources and tools related to monkeypox, please visit: bccdc.ca/monkeypox
+To stay up to date on resources and tools related to mpox, please visit: bccdc.ca/monkeypox